 How long will my information be kept?

 GRAIL will keep your information for as long as needed to fulfil the purposes outlined in this notice and the PIS, which may be indefinitely, unless a different retention period is required by law.
-King’s College London will keep your information for up to 10 years after the trial finishes.
+King’s College London and GRAIL will keep your information for up to 10 years after the trial finishes.
+Information that is both aggregated and anonymised will be retained indefinitely.

 Will my information be transferred outside of the United Kingdom?